-Bell peppers are a staple in most recipes.
+Bell peppers are a staple in many recipes.
 Thanks to their increased array of benefits and versatility, they have become a must-use in every meal.
 One of the ways you can have your bell peppers is by stuffing them.

 Stuffed bell peppers are very easy to prepare and perfect when you need a fun yet filling dish.
 Although they have gained so much popularity over the years, these classic stuffed peppers have also received criticism.
 Some people believe they are unhealthy and are against their consumption.
 So are stuffed peppers healthy?
 This is what we will be discussing, plus we will be sharing some low-carb, vegan, vegetarian, and keto-friendly stuffed bell peppers recipes you can prepare.
 Take a look!